Leaflet: A guide to Adult Social Care and Health

 Offline

 We produce a range of information leaflets and factsheets.
-You can request a copy of any of these from Health and Social Care Connect in a range of different languages, in easy read format and in large print.
+You can request a copy of these in a range of different languages, in easy read format and in large print.

 If you would like to speak to someone you can contact us.